pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20034059.png?raw=true">

-While the execution of the training process can be directly performed by running the Jupyter Notebook, for other cases which require a more detailed

 To facilitate the tracking and history of our training sessions, another important feature of NDP is the integration with [MLflow](https://mlflow.org/).
 This integration enables the logging of various training iterations, saving each generated model, along with key hyperparameters and specified metrics.
 All this information can be consulted through the MLflow [dashboard](https://ndp.sdsc.edu/mlflow):

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20010755.png?raw=true">